Program Updates

 The Modified LPA and program area improvements are currently undergoing environmental evaluation as required by the National Environmental Policy Act (NEPA) to better understand benefits and impacts.
 On September 20, 2024, the IBR program will publish a Draft Supplemental Environmental Impact Statement and disclose the findings of the environmental evaluation.

-The document will be available to the public for review and comment from September 20 - November 18.
-The public comment window will include community events to share findings and answer questions.
-Once the public comment period closes, the Modified LPA may be refined to address public comments, identify mitigation, and confirm a corridor-wide alternative.
+The document was available to the public for review and comment from September 20 - November 18.
+The public comment window included community events to share findings and answer questions.
+After the public comment period, the Modified LPA may be refined to address public comments, identify mitigation, and confirm a corridor-wide alternative.
 Following this, a Final Supplemental Environmental Impact Statement and Amended Record of Decision are anticipated to be issued in 2025 by the Federal Highway Administration and Federal Transit Administration.
 The program will then move into the construction phase.

 Design Options that were Evaluated